gmcgibbon/rails-5-slides/src/slides/slide_06.md

 ## Rails Server

-Run your app on a server (defaults to Puma):
+Run your app on a server (the default is Puma):

 ```shell
 rails server